Basic Safety Philosophy

 Radioactive Worker Training

 This class is required for any individual who will directly handle radioactive material.
 Upon successful completion of the class and written exam, the individual will be listed on a Radioactive Material User’s Permit and may begin using sources of radiation after completing lab-specific training.
 This training will be offered upon request.
-Please contact Michele Arista, the Radiation Safety Officer, at 862-3607 for more information.
+Please contact the Radiation Safety Officer via email or at 862-4041 for more information.

 Radiation Awareness Training for Ancillary Personnel